-By Kate Wild, Lawyer
+By Kate Wild, Senior Associate

 In the matter of Jabour, the Full Court of the Family Court considered, on appeal, a decision of the Federal Circuit Court concerning the distribution of property between spouses after a 27 year relationship.